Komodo/KomodoEdit/README.md

    If you prefer the Python builds from python.org should be sufficient as well.

  * Xcode 6.4.
-You can get version 6.4 from [the developer downloads site](https://developer.apple.com/download/more/).
+For 8.0 see below.
+You can get version 6.4 from [the developer downloads site](https://developer.apple.com/downloads/).

   * MacOSX10.10.sdk or older
   * If you have/need other versions of Xcode installed then you can use `xcode-select` to change the active Xcode: